 (k) The Secretary may mint and issue platinum bullion coins and proof platinum coins in accordance with such specifications, designs, varieties, quantities, denominations, and inscriptions as the Secretary, in the Secretary’s discretion, may prescribe from time to time.

-Now that you have a clear idea of the types of coins that the IRS allows to be purchased using retirement funds, the next questions becomes how can the coins be held without violating IRS rules.
+Now that you have a clear idea of the types of coins you can purchase with a Solo 401k, the next question becomes how to hold the coins without violating IRS rules.

 Most people don’t realize that a coin can be treated as bullion.
 As a result, based on the language in IRC 408(m)(3)(B), all coins defined in IRC 408(m), including American Eagle and State minted coins must be held in the ‘physical possession’ of a U.S. trustee, just like all precious metals (i.e. pure gold and silver bars).
 Since IRS approved coins, such as American Eagle and State minted coins are considered bullion for purposes of Internal Revenue Code Section 408(m), all IRS approved coins, just like precious metals, should be held in the “physical possession” of a U.S. bank or depository.

 Although, bullion may be cast into bars or minted into coins.
 The defining attribute of bullion is that it is valued by its mass and purity rather than by a face value as money.
 Hence, it appears that the “physical possession” requirement outlined for bullion in IRC 408(m)(3)(B) does pertain to coins, such as American Eagle coins, as defined in IRC 408(m)(3)(A), since they can be defined as bullion.
 That being said, it is best for retirement account holders to hold all IRS approved coins outlined in IRC 408(m) at a depository or bank safe deposit box and not in their personal possession.
 It is best practice to hold all IRS approved coins at a bank or depository, including the American Eagle and State minted coins.